mahfuzrehman/Clear-Concept-of-Object-Oriented-Prgramming-OOP/README.md

 + No need to be called
 + () will given if it has constructor with parameter

-4) Polymorphism (multi inheritance)- allows multiple class with various functionalities to implement or share a common Interface
-Abstract+interface+trait == polymorphism
-Most familiar - abstract, interface, trait
-Can override the parent class methods.
-Parent::methodName()

-Abstract+interface => override the parent functions

-5) Abstract class:
-Must include abstract keyword before class.
-Syntax: abstract class className{}
-Have to extend by other class
-Property, method can be public, private, protected.
-May have so many methods, but at least 1 abstract method No need to define body in abstract method
-Not allowed to make object
-Without extend you can’t access its property and methods and you can use its abstract method or not.
-Abstract a kisu instruction thakbe ja extend korle must use kortei hobe

-Interface:
-Must include interface keyword before className(it has no class keyword).
-As it’s not a class, so can’t use extends but implements Allow to define only a few functions, nothing is allowed to its body.
-You must have to use interface functions if you implement And then override the functions.

-Abstract + Interface +trait = polymorphism
-Interface => implements (you can implement so many interfaces) Trait => use (as your wish)
-1 Class =>
- extends(1 class/1 abstract),
- implements(multiple interface),
-use(multiple trait),

-Note: Implement korlei function use kortei hobe, noile error asbe

-Trait:
-Trait == multi inheritance, start a trait keyword thakte hobe, aker odhik extend need hole trait Vitore Use korte hoy
-Trait class er moto, kintu class na.
+## 4) Polymorphism (multi inheritance)- allows multiple class with various functionalities to implement or share a common Interface
++ Abstract+interface+trait == polymorphism
++ Most familiar - abstract, interface, trait
++ Can override the parent class methods.
++ Parent::methodName()

+**Abstract+interface => override the parent functions**

+## 5) Abstract class:
++ Must include abstract keyword before class.
++ Syntax: abstract class className{}
++ Have to extend by other class
++ Property, method can be public, private, protected.
++ May have so many methods, but at least 1 abstract method
++ No need to define body in abstract method
++ Not allowed to make object
++ Without extend you can’t access its property and methods and you can use its abstract method or not.
++ Abstract a kisu instruction thakbe ja extend korle must use kortei hobe

+## 6) Interface:
++ Must include interface keyword before className(it has no class keyword).
++ As it’s not a class, so can’t use extends but implements
++ Allow to define only a few functions, nothing is allowed to its body.
++ You must have to use interface functions if you implement
++ And then override the functions.

+## Note:
++ Abstract + Interface +trait = polymorphism
++ Interface => implements (you can implement so many interfaces)
++ Trait => use (as your wish)
+## 1 Class can =>
+         + extends(1 class/1 abstract),
+         + implements(multiple interface),
+         + use(multiple trait),

+**Note:** Implement korlei function use kortei hobe, noile error asbe

+## 7) Trait:
++ Trait == multi inheritance, start a trait keyword thakte hobe, aker odhik extend need hole trait
++ Vitore Use korte hoy
++ Trait class er moto, kintu class na.
 So, private/protected property/method access kora jabe na.

-Difference between Abstract Class and Interface
+## Difference between Abstract Class and Interface
-Abstract: class is a class that cannot be instantiated and can contain both abstract and non-abstract methods.
-Interface: specifies a set of methods that a class must implement.
++ **Abstract**: class is a class that cannot be instantiated and can contain both abstract and non-abstract methods.
++ **Interface**: specifies a set of methods that a class must implement.